-W2 for Chemistry Majors
+W2 for Chemistry and Biological Chemistry Majors

 Communication in written and oral forms is an important skill for any scientist.